xiix0/scam/README.md

-Q:	"What is the burning question on the mind of every dyslexic
-	existentialist?"
+Q:	What do you say to a New Yorker with a job?
-A:	"Is there a dog?"
+A:	Big Mac, fries and a Coke, please!